 If your doctor thinks you may have chronic bronchitis, you may be tested to find out if your lungs are damaged.
 Some of the tests you receive may be:

-- Pulmonary Function Testing (PFT) — In this test, you’ll breathe into a machine that measures the amount of air in your lungs.
-This lets your doctor assess the function of your lungs to see how well they’re working
+- Pulmonary function testing — In this test, you’ll breathe into a machine that measures the amount of air in your lungs.
+This lets your doctor assess the function of your lungs to see how well they’re working.

 - Blood tests